pikapods/docs.pikapods.com/faq.md

 Some apps need to send emails to work properly.
 Currently PikaPods doesn't offer email sending services.
 Some popular and proven options are [Mailjet](https://www.mailjet.com/), [Mailgun](https://www.mailgun.com/) and [Postmark](https://postmarkapp.com/).
 If you already use Amazon AWS, there is also [SES](https://aws.amazon.com/ses/).

-## Support for individual apps
-If you have any concerns with your PikaPods account, billing or with running apps, email to [hello@pikapods.com](mailto:hello@pikapods.com) any time.
-You will generally receive a response within a few hours on working days.

-For well-defined, one-off setup tasks (like setting up email), we can sometimes help, if your account has seen a minimum of $50 in top-ups.

-Unfortunately we don't have the resources to help deal with specific app issues.
-You may find help in a community forum or similar for that app.
-Please don't file a Github issue, unless it is a genuine bug report.
-This is to avoid overloading the app author with support requests.

 ## Using custom domains
 If you already pay for your own domain, you can map a subdomain to your pod.
-So your pod will be reachable as e.g. 'status.my-domain.com'.
-This is done by adding a CNAME record and giving your pod subdomain as target.
-We will also apply for a SSL certificate for this domain using ACME http-01 verification.
+So your pod will be reachable as e.g. `status.my-domain.com`.
+This is done by adding a CNAME record and setting your pod's pikapod.net domain as target.
+We will also apply for a SSL certificate for this domain.
 So it can take a few minutes before the pod is reachable from the new domain.
 Precise steps for setting a CNAME record vary by provider, but roughly you should check the following:

-1. Take note of your pod's `xxx.pikapod.net` domain
+1. Take note of your pod's `xxx-yyy.pikapod.net` domain
 2. Ensure no CAA records are set that may prevent us from applying for a SSL certificate.
 If you already use CAA, please also add `sectigo.com`, as mentioned [here](https://zerossl.com/help/troubleshoot/caa-records/).
 3. Add a CNAME record that points to your pod.
 E.g.
-   `wiki.mydomain.com.
-3600 IN CNAME xxx.pikapod.net`
+   `status.my-domain.com.
+3600 IN CNAME xxx-yyy.pikapod.net`
 4. Use a tool like [DNS Checker](https://dnschecker.org/) to ensure the record on your domains shows your `pikapod.net` domain
 5. Finally, add the new domain on PikaPod's control panel